 If you hate your teenager, it’s time to revisit attachment theory

-How do you know if you and your teenager are no longer attached?
+How do you know if you and your teenager lack healthy attachment?
 Well, the most obvious sign is that you don’t like them very much, and they don’t like you.

 We live in a society that says this is “normal.”
 Parents tell each other that teenagers are just a pain in the ass.
 And teens talk about what a drag their parents are.
 But just because something is considered normal in our society does not mean it is healthy.
 The authors of the book Hold On to Your Kids: Why Parents Need to Matter More Than Peers, say that we must continually work on our attachment with teens.